ximinng/PyTorch-SVGRender/docs/source/wordasimage.rst

 Word-As-Image follows a text prompt to style a letter in a word.

-Inject the meaning of the word bunny into the 'Y' in the word 'BUNNY':
+Inject the meaning of the word *bunny* into the 'Y' in the word 'BUNNY':

 .. code-block:: console

    $ python svg_render.py x=wordasimage x.word='BUNNY' prompt='BUNNY' x.optim_letter='Y'

 You will get the following result:

 .. image:: ../../examples/wordasimage/wordasimage_BUNNY_Y.svg
+   :width: 224